 It is believed that iPhone users were not spared the scrutiny of the authorities.
 According to reports, visitor’s iPhones were unlocked and connected via USB cable to a hand-held device at the border, however what the device did exactly could not be determined.

 This news is highly alarming from both a human rights and data security perspective.
 “This is yet another example of why the surveillance regime in Xinjiang is one of the most unlawful, pervasive and draconian in the world”, Edin Omanovic, state surveillance programme lead at Privacy International said.
 Beyond this, it highlights the need to be aware of what is happening with our mobile devices and data at all times.
 For organizations, employees’ phones can potentially hold a multitude of sensitive data.
 Without knowledge of who has access to these devices and the data they hold, organizations are at serious risk of a data breach with catastrophic results.
-We know that there are bad actors out there trying to access our data, so it is up to us to take action to defend it.
+We know that there are bad actors out there trying to access data, so it is up to us to defend it.

 To find out how Corrata Security and Control can provide complete visibility over employee devices and protection from cyber threats or data leakage, visit www.corrata.com or email us at firstname.lastname@example.org.